Experienced Attorneys Helping Clients Obtain Social Security Disability Benefits

-We highly recommend that you seek assistance from an attorney during the initial claim process as well as subsequent claims.
-Your Nelson & Smith attorney will act as your advocate during the claims process and will handle all the paperwork, filing, and appeals process if your first or second claim is rejected.
+We highly recommend that you seek assistance from a personal injury lawyer during the initial claim process as well as subsequent claims.
+Your Nelson & Smith disability lawyer will act as your advocate during the claims process and will handle all the paperwork, filing, and appeals process if your first or second claim is rejected.

 To start, you need to file an application.
 You can complete the application through your local Social Security office, online, or via the phone.
 The initial claim may take three to five months to process, and you will need to provide the following information: